Author: nedim

 Sol Incinerator deserves credit for being one of the first working claim tools on Solana.
 It set the standard early and, years later, it’s still online and functional – proof of strong technical foundations and trust from the community.

 That said, the user experience hasn’t kept up with newer platforms.
 The interface feels a bit heavy and the font styling can make it tiring for long sessions.
 The real concern, however, is fee transparency: users don’t see an exact percentage before claiming, and final deductions often vary.
+There is also no option to select all tokens at once.

 In crypto, transparency matters.
 For a service with this much history and recognition, clearer fee disclosure would go a long way.